mjngxwnj/Big-Data-for-Music-Recommendation-System/Readme.md

 - Additionally, during this process, we will apply an **Incremental Load strategy** based on the Execution_date column to load data daily.
 This helps minimize the amount of data that needs to be processed, transformed, and loaded.

   ![incremental_load](https://github.com/mjngxwnj/Big-Data-for-Music-Recommendation-System/blob/main/images/incremental_load.png)
+- We can see that only the data crawled on a specific day is read, processed, and stored in the Data Lake (data from previous days is not read, processed, or stored).